-Versions of files(Ω As only) are restored via the Differences window.
+Versions of files are restored via the Differences window.
 One way to ensure the Differences window is displayed is to run the profile by using Ctrl-R. If it's a backup profile you could also run it as a Restore.